What is a Master of Liberal Arts?

 How many courses can I enroll in per semester?

 Most of our students work full time and have other life responsibilities.
-We prefer that you take one course at a time but some students do enroll in two courses per semester.
-Students are not allowed to take more than two courses in a semester should not have any other full-time commitments.
+We recommend that students take 1-2 courses at a time.
+Students who would like to take 3 courses in a semester should not have any other full-time commitments.

 Can I transfer courses into the MLA from another school or program?

-If you are applying to the MLA from outside of Johns Hopkins we generally do not allow transfer credits from other programs or schools.
-Very rarely, as in the case for example of a current MLA student being moved out of the geographical area we have allowed one course to transfer back into the program.
-If you are pursuing a degree in another part-time program in AAP and decide to switch programs it may be possible to transfer up to two courses into the MLA provided that these are liberal arts oriented courses.
+If you are applying to the MLA from outside of Johns Hopkins, you must follow the instructions to apply for Advanced Standing.
+If you are pursuing a degree in another program in AAP and decide to switch programs it may be possible to transfer up to two courses into the MLA provided that these are liberal arts oriented courses.
 Course transfers are approved by the Program Director on a case by case basis.

 Can I take a course from another program and have it count towards my requirements?

-Students are allowed to take up to two courses in any of the other part-time programs in AAP if the course has a liberal arts orientation and if the student has the permission of the Program Director.
+Students are allowed to take up to two courses in any of the other programs in AAP if the course has a liberal arts orientation and if the student has the permission of the Program Director.
 The MLA also cross-lists courses with the other programs from time to time.

 Is there any fellowship money available?

-MLA alums over the years have generously donated funds to assist other students coming along behind them.
-These are small scholarships and usually cover the tuition for one class.
-Scholarship funds are reserved for students currently enrolled in the program who have completed at least 2 semesters in the program and who have successfully completed (with posted final grades) at least 2 courses.
+MLA alums over the years have generously donated funds to support MLA students in completing their MLA degree.
+These are small fellowships and usually cover only a portion of the tuition for one class.
+Fellowship funds are reserved for students currently enrolled in the program who have completed at least 2 semesters in the program and who have successfully completed (with posted final grades) at least 2 courses.
 Students with pending incompletes are not eligible to apply.